Hotels near SAN Rafael Pool

 Which hotels near SAN Rafael Pool have suites or extra space?

-Which hotels near SAN Rafael Pool have an in-room kitchen or kitchenette?
+Which hotels near SAN Rafael Pool have a full in-room kitchen?

 Which hotels near SAN Rafael Pool have connecting rooms?